Gran Turismo 4: Online version

-Gran Turismo (PSP)

-Gran Turismo is a PlayStation Portable game developed by Polyphony Digital.
-The game was announced at the E3 Sony press conference on May 11, 2004, the same conference where Sony announced the PlayStation Portable.
-It was delayed repeatedly and its completion was pushed back.
-At E3 2009, Gran Turismo PSP was finally confirmed for an October 1, 2009 date, and was a launch title for the PSP Go.
-The game was originally intended to be an exact port of Gran Turismo 4, although it also included selected content from later games, such as Circuit Ricardo Tormo from Tourist Trophy and new cars such as Chevrolet Corvette (C6), Enzo Ferrari and Nissan GT-R SpecV.

 Reception

-Gran Turismo 4 received "generally favorable" reviews, according to review aggregator Metacritic.
+Gran Turismo 4 received "generally favorable" reviews, according to review aggregator website Metacritic.

 Jeremy Clarkson, host of the Top Gear television program, performed a head-to-head test of real-life versus GT4 on an episode of the program.
 He ran Laguna Seca Raceway in real life and used an Acura NSX for a lap time of 1:57.
 But in the game, he used a Honda NSX-R (which is lighter) with a lap time of 1:41:148.
 Clarkson also had to be shown by a race driving instructor where the line was between the game and reality.
 He pointed out that adjusting one's braking mid-turn in a real car could cause loss of control, and also mentioned that in the game, he is compelled to take bigger risks than he would in real life, and that in the game, the car did not suffer from brake fade.
 Despite the apparent discrepancies, in a column for The Sunday Times, Clarkson gave the game a score of three stars out of five and had this to say about it:

 Karl Brauer of edmunds.com performed a similar test, also at Mazda Raceway Laguna Seca, in which he and two others — professional race driver A. J. Allmendinger, and IGN gaming editor Justin Kaehler — set times in GT4 and real life in a variety of cars.
 Brauer's best time in a Ford GT in the game was 1:38, and his best time on the real track was 1:52.
 In the four vehicles the trio tested, none was able to duplicate his game times on the real track.
 Brauer suggested the main differences between the game and reality: